krishpatel16/Hardware_Device/README.md

 # Hardware Device Project
-This project demonstrates how to control an LED connected to a Raspberry Pi using both local GPIO control and remote MQTT messages via AWS IoT Core.
+This project demonstrates how to control an LED connected to a Raspberry Pi using local GPIO and remote MQTT messages via AWS IoT Core.

 ## File Structure
-1. mqtt_led_control.py
+- **mqtt_led_control.py**
-Connects the Raspberry Pi to AWS IoT Core using MQTT.
-It subscribes to a topic and turns the LED on or off based on received messages.
+  - Connects the Raspberry Pi to AWS IoT Core using MQTT.
+Subscribes to a topic and turns the LED on or off (and sets intensity) based on received messages.

-2. GPIO_LED.py
-Controls the LED locally using PWM (Pulse Width Modulation) to adjust its brightness over time.
-It uses a global variable to track the start time and changes the LED’s intensity based on elapsed time.

-3. globals.py
-Stores global variables, such as the LED start time, for use across scripts.

-4. README.md
+- **README.md**
-This file.
+  - This file.
 Explains the project, file structure, and setup instructions.

-### Setup Instructions

 ## Prerequisites
 1. Raspberry Pi with Raspbian OS